VFA-81 Returns Home From Deployment

 VIRGINIA BEACH, Va.
-(May 30, 2025) – A F/A-18E Super Hornet attached to the "Sunliners" of Strike Fighter Squadron (VFA) 81 on the flightline during the squadron's homecoming at Naval Air Station (NAS) Oceana.
+(May 30, 2025) – Aviators assigned to the "Sunliners" of Strike Fighter Squadron (VFA) 81, exit their F/A-18E Super Hornets on the flight line at Naval Air Station (NAS) Oceana during the squadron's homecoming.
 VFA-81, part of Carrier Air Wing (CVW) 1 embarked on the Nimitz-class aircraft carrier USS Harry S. Truman (CVN 75), returns to NAS Oceana following an eight-month deployment to the U.S. 5th and 6th Fleet areas of operations.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Adriones Johnson)
+(U.S. Navy photo by Mass Communication Specialist 1st Class Justin E. Yarborough)

 |Date Taken: